braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/amphtml.md

 ### Using amp-mustache

 Similar to Liquid, AMP supports a scripting language for more advanced use cases.
-This component is called [amp-mustache](https://amp.dev/documentation/components/amp-mustache/?format=email).
-When including any Mustache mark-up language you will need to wrap it around the [raw](https://shopify.github.io/liquid/tags/raw/) tag from Liquid.
+This component is called [`amp-mustache`](https://amp.dev/documentation/components/amp-mustache/?format=email).
+When including any Mustache markup language, you'll need to wrap it around the [`raw`](https://shopify.github.io/liquid/tags/raw/) tag from Liquid.
 Note that Liquid and Mustache share syntax styling.

-By wrapping your content around the `raw` tag, the Braze processing engine will correctly ignore any content between the raw tags and send out the Mustache variable your team needs.
+By wrapping your content around the `raw` tag, the Braze processing engine will ignore any content between the `raw` tags and send out the Mustache variable your team needs.

 ## Metrics and analytics